waldronmatt/lit-override/README.md

 Before using these utilities for your own use, please note that they are experimental.
 For production sites, please use at your own risk.

 Please also note that you should first try to align with teams on a design system that promotes component composability to avoid overriding in the first place.

+## Future Work

+I'm always open to new ideas and improvements.
+PRs welcome!